 Need something cheap but portable, that runs real applications?
 Can’t stand small screens and the bother of Bluetooth keyboards – or heaven forbid, a Chromebook?
 Chuwi thinks it has the device for you: a 14.1″ laptop running Windows 10 on the latest Apollo Lake chipset, for the absolutely reasonable price of under $300.

-Read on to find out what we thought of the device, or enter below to win one of these lovely little machines for yourself.
+Read on to find out what we thought of the device.

 Design and Specs

 Not content with naming their device a more traditional laptop or notebook, Chuwi have opted to call it a Lapbook instead; I suppose it’s a better name than Notetop.
 Here’s the numbers that matter:

 - Celeron “Apollo Lake” N3450 1.1GHz quad core CPU